 Access:There is level access to the beach by the Polzeath Beach car park.
 There are also steps down to the beach at various points.
 Pentireglaze Haven is accessible from the coast path or by walking along the beach at low tide.

-Dogs:Dogs are banned on Polzeath Beach from Easter Day to October 1.
+Dogs:Dogs are banned on Polzeath Beach from 15th May to 30th September (10am to 6pm).
 Dogs allowed all year at Greenaway Beach.

 Directions:Polzeath is approximately 7 miles from Wadebridge and 14 miles from Bodmin.
 Approach Wadebridge on the A389 (from Bodmin) or the A39.
 At the roundabout on the outskirts of Wadebridge, turn onto the B3314 (signposted to Polzeath).
 Then at a mini-roundabout turn right to continue on the B3314 (again signposted to Polzeath).
 Proceed on the B3314 until there is a right bend to Port Isaac.
 At this bend turn left (signposted to Polzeath) and continue on this road which forks to either Polzeath or New Polzeath.